Find My IP Address

 If you are using a router or a modem between your system and ISP, then it should be treated as your Local IP.

-To check your Public IP (an IP configured on the router or modem), check online method by the end of this article.
+To check your Public IP (an IP configured on the router or modem), check the online method at the end of this article.

 Step 2.
-The Network Connections window will comeup.
-You must be connected to Ethernet cable or with a Wi-Fi connection.
+A Network Connections window will appear on your screen.
+You must be connected via an Ethernet cable or with a Wi-Fi connection.

-Right-click on connected network icon and select Status.
+Right-click on the connected network icon and select Status.

-- Click on “Details…” button and this action will result to your connected network details.
+- Click on Details… button and this action will result in your connected network details.

-- Locate IPv4 address and see just parallel, there are some numbers like 172.XX.XX.XX, called an IP address.
+- Locate the IPv4 address and see just the parallel, there are some numbers like 172.XXX.XX.XX, called an IP address.

 Step 2.
-The windows command prompt will be on your screen.
+A Windows command prompt will appear on your screen.
 Type ipconfig and hit Enter from your keyboard.

 The command will be initiated and within quick seconds, you will see your system network configuration wherein your system IP is also listed.

-For the answer of the question above that, do I have static or dynamic IP?
+To answer the question above that, do I have a static or dynamic IP?

-You should check your IP address on this site 2-3 times in a duration of 4-5 hours, if it gets changed this mean you are using a dynamic IP and if not, for sure it a static IP provided by your internet service provider.
+You should check your IP address on the site for a duration of 4-5 hours, if it gets changed this means you are using a dynamic IP and if not, for sure it is a static IP provided by your internet service provider.